-Over expectation from an employee
+Expectations from an employee

 Reading success stories

-Staying updated with the industry norms, new developments and competitors.
+Staying updated with the industry norms, new developments, and competitors.

 Yes, but the challenges may differ

-Do your homework with product and demography, check your backup finances to sustain your business and have patience for at least 5 years.
+Do your homework with product and demography, check your backup finances to sustain your business, and have patience for at least 5 years.